The Cuban Revolution and Infant Mortality: A Synthetic Control Approach

-The Cuban government often vaunts its accomplishment of reducing infant mortality post 1959.
-However, because many Latin American countries experienced similar decreases, it is unclear that this effect is government induced.
+The Cuban government often vaunts its accomplishment of a low infant mortality rate post 1959.
+However, because many Latin American countries experienced similar decreases, and because Cuba has historically enjoyed lower infant mortality rates than the rest of the sub-continent, it is unclear that this effect is government-induced.
 We use the fact that Cuba underwent momentous and unique political change to consider the legacy of the Fidel Castro regime on infant mortality.
 We employ a synthetic control method to ascertain the reduction attributable to the regime.
-We find that in the first years of the regime, infant mortality increased relative to the counterfactual but that - after the introduction of Soviet foreign aid - infant mortality reverted to trend.
+We find that in the first years of the regime, infant mortality increased relative to the counterfactual but that---after the introduction of Soviet foreign aid---infant mortality partially reverted to trend.
+To measure the effects of the subsidies, we run a second synthetic control when the collapse of the Soviet Union ended the subsidies.
+This second synthetic control allows us to assert that the subsidies played no important role.

 Keywords: Infant Mortality, Cuba, Castro Regime, Health Economics